MetPX/sarracenia/doc/sr_post.7.rst

 All messages are expected to use the UNICODE character set (ISO 10646), represented by UTF-8 encoding (IETF RFC 3629.)
-URL encoding, as per IETF RFC 1738, is used to escape unsafe characters, where appropriate.
+URL encoding, as per IETF RFC 1738, is used to escape unsafe characters where appropriate.

 FURTHER READING